quire-io/guide/_docs/account-02-basics-account-settings.md

 You can switch to a light, or dark theme to help you work more comfortably in your workspace.

-At **Basics** of your Account Settings, you can change your default theme.
+At the Basics section of your Account Settings, you can change your default theme.

 ![change theme]({{ site.url }}{{ site.baseurl }}/assets/images/basic-account-settings/change_theme.png)